The area is a good enough metric: Construction of

-The charts constructed in this way depend on many choices, in the construction of the modification differential and the parameters for plumbing.
+The charts constructed in this way depend on many choices, in the construction of the modifying differential and the parameters for plumbing.
 However, the induced complex structures fit together and that's all we need since $\kLMS$ already exists as a topological space.
-We provide the details for Step~1) and Step~2), since there the $\tau$-equivariance needs to be respected and since we need this in the next section.
-The technical Step~3) and Step~4) proceed exactly as in \cite{LMS}.
+We provide the details for Step~2), since there the $\tau$-equivariance needs to be respected and since we need this in the next section.
+The technical Step~1), Step~3) and Step~4) proceed exactly as in \cite{LMS}.

-\paragraph{\bf Step~1} In order to provide $\kLMS$ with a complex structure we consider the neighborhood~$U$ of a point $(X,\bfomega, \wh\Gamma)$ that we may assume to be at the boundary, say for level graph~$\wh\Gamma$.
-(The following description assumes that $(X,\bfomega)$ has no automorphisms.
+\paragraph{\bf Step~1} In order to provide $\kLMS$ with a complex structure we consider the neighborhood~$U$ of a point $(\wh{X},\wh{\bfz}, \bfomega, \tau, \wh\Gamma)$ that we may assume to be at the boundary, say for level graph~$\wh\Gamma$.
+(The following description assumes that $(\wh{X},\bfomega,\tau)$ has no automorphisms.
 In general we should start from an orbifold chart, and add the extra orbifold structure described below.)
-The compactified simple model domain is a $K=\Tw/\sTw$-cover of the (in general) singular space that we would get by compactifying the $\LRT$-quotient of $\tkdpm$.
+The compactified simple model domain is a $K_{\wh{\Gamma}} =\Tw/\sTw$-cover of the (in general) singular space that we would get by compactifying the $\LRT$-quotient of $\tkdpm$.
 Consequently, we have to pass locally near $(X,\bfomega, \wh\Gamma)$ to a~$K$-cover of~$U$.
 We define this cover~$U^s$ as follows.
-Define the auxiliary {\em simple boundary stratum} to be $\Omega^k\cBB^s_{\wh\Gamma} = \tkdpm / \sLRT$.
+Define the auxiliary {\em simple boundary stratum} to be $\Omega^k\cBB^s_{\wh\Gamma} = \tkdpms / \sLRT$.
 As a set \bes U^s = \Bigl\{ (X',\bfomega', \wh\Gamma') \in \bigcup_{\wh\Gamma' \rightsquigarrow \wh\Gamma}\Omega^k\cBB^s_{\wh\Gamma'} \,\,\colon \,\,\varphi((X',\bfomega', \wh\Gamma')) \in U \Bigr\} \,, \ees where $\varphi$ is induced by the quotient maps $\Omega^k\cBB^s_{\wh\Gamma'} \to \Omega^k\cBB_{\wh\Gamma'}$.
 We provide $U^s$ with a topology where convergence is formally given exactly by the same conditions as for~$\kLMS$ in Section~\ref{sec:TopoComp}, but where now the 'existence of representatives of the equivalence classes' is up to the torus~$\sLRT$ rather than the quotient torus~$\LRT$.